 Native plants used include the following – and if they are underlined, that means they are linked to a recipe or article.
 Many are discussed in our weekly newsletter, but we haven’t gotten a full post back up yet after the hacker destruction.

-A partial list includes: acorn, agave, amaranth greens and seeds, barrel fruit, barrel seed, chia seed, chilitepin, cholla buds, devils claw, goosefoot greens, grapes, graythorn berries, hackberry fruits, ironwood flowers, ironwood seeds, jojoba nuts, juniper, Lycium, the desert goji, mammalaria fruit, mesquite pods and gum, mistletoe berries, ocotillo, oxalis, palo verde buds, palo verde flowers, palm fruit, passion fruit, pinyon pine nuts, prickly pear fruits and pads, purslane, saguaro fruits, saltbush, tepary beans, walnuts, wolfberry fruits, and yucca flowers.
+A partial list includes: acorn, agave, amaranth greens and seeds, barrel fruit, barrel seed, bear grass stalks, bear grass flowers, chia seed, chilitepin, cholla buds, devils claw, goosefoot greens, grapes, graythorn berries, hackberry fruits, ironwood flowers, ironwood seeds, jojoba nuts, juniper, Lycium, the desert goji, mammalaria fruit, mesquite pods and gum, mistletoe berries, ocotillo, oxalis, palo verde buds, palo verde flowers, palm fruit, passion fruit, pinyon pine nuts, prickly pear fruits and pads, purslane, saguaro fruits, saltbush, tepary beans, walnuts, wolfberry fruits, and yucca flowers.

 Plants Mentioned in the Newsletter